modernagile/template-engine/README.md

 To run on mac, open the templatr in templatr/build/application.macosx (or whatever is appropriate for you).

 Check the boxes for the file types you want to generate.

+Fill in the copied path for and/or select the binary for pdf2svg described above.

 Select the json file you edited with your translation.